jdogresorg/Broadcast-Token-Naming-System/docs/BTNS-420.md

 BTNS-420 can be extended in the future to allow for additional `ACTION` and `PARAM` options.

 This spec is a work in progress, and additional rules and notes will be added as spec is more clearly defined.
+BTNS `ACTION` `PARAMS` will not be considered finalized until `ACTIVATION_BLOCK` for the `ACTION` is reached.

 # Definitions
 - `token` - A token created via a `MINT` or `DEPLOY` `ACTION` `broadcast` transaction